-People treat My work as an adjunct, they do not forgo food or sleep for its sake, and so I have no choice but to make fitting demands of man as befits his attitude toward Me.
-I recall that I once gave man much grace and many blessings, but after snatching these things he immediately left.
-It was as if I was unconsciously giving them to him.
-And so, man has always loved Me amid his own conceptions.
-I want man to truly love Me, but today, people still dilly-dally, unable to give their true love to Me.
-In their imagination, they believe that if they give their true love to Me, they’ll be left with nothing.
+People treat My work as something supplemental; they do not forgo food or sleep for its sake, so I have no choice but to make appropriate demands of man as befits his attitude toward Me.
+I recall I once gave man much grace and many blessings, but, after snatching these things, he left at once.
+It was as if I had unconsciously given them to him.
+So, man has always loved Me by means of his own notions.
+I want man to love Me truly; today, however, people still drag their feet, unable to give their true love to Me.
+In their imaginings, they believe that if they give their true love to Me, they will be left with nothing.
 When I object, their whole bodies tremble—yet they remain unwilling to give their true love to Me.
-It is as if they are waiting for something, and so they look ahead, never telling Me what’s really going on.
-It is like a sticker has been stuck over their mouths, so they never speak openly.
-Before man, it seems, I have become a cutthroat capitalist.
-People are always afraid of Me: At the sight of Me, they immediately disappear without a trace, terrified of what I’ll ask them about their circumstances.
-I do not know the reason why people are capable of a sincere love of their “fellow villagers,” but are unable to love Me, who am upstanding in spirit.
-Because of this I sigh: Why do people always release their love in the world of man?
-Why can’t I taste the love of man?
+It is as if they are waiting for something, so they look ahead, never telling Me the truth of what is happening.
+It is as if their mouths have been sealed with a sticker, so their speech constantly falters.
+Before man, it seems, I have become a merciless capitalist.
+People always fear Me: At the sight of Me, they immediately disappear without a trace, terrified of what I will ask them about their circumstances.
+I do not know why people are capable of sincere love for their “fellow villagers,” yet are unable to love Me, who am upstanding in spirit.
+Because of this, I sigh: Why do people always release their love in the world of man?
+Why can I not taste the love of man?
 Is it because I am not one of mankind?
-People always treat Me like a savage in the mountains.
-It is as if I lack what makes up a normal person, and so before Me people always affect a high moral tone.
-They often drag Me before them to rebuke Me, telling Me off as they would a child of preschool age; because, in people’s memories, I am someone who is irrational and uneducated, they always play the part of the educator before Me.
+People always treat Me like a savage from the mountains.
+It is as if I lacked all the parts that form a normal person, and so, before Me, people always affect a high moral tone.
+They often drag Me before them to rebuke Me, scolding Me as they would a child of preschool age; people always play the part of the educator before Me because, in their memories, I am someone who is irrational and uneducated.
 I do not chastise people for their failings, but give them suitable assistance, allowing them to receive regular “economic aid.”
-Because man has always lived amid catastrophe and finds it difficult to escape, and amidst this disaster he has always called out to Me, I punctually deliver “grain supplies” into his hands, allowing all people to live in the great family of the new era, and experience the warmth of the great family.
-When I observe the work among man, I discover man’s many defects, and as a result I give man help.
-Even at this time, there is still exceptional poverty among man, and thus I have bestowed suitable care upon “impoverished areas,” lifting them from poverty.
-This is the means by which I work, allowing all people to enjoy My grace as much as they can.
+Because man has always lived amid catastrophe and finds it difficult to escape, and, amidst this disaster, he has always called out to Me, I punctually deliver “grain supplies” into his hands, allowing all people to live in the great family of the new era, and to experience the warmth of the great family.
+When I observe the work among man, I discover his many defects, and, as a result, I give him help.
+Even at this time, there is still exceptional poverty among man, and I have thus bestowed suitable care upon “impoverished areas,” lifting them from poverty.
+This is the means by which I work, allowing all people to enjoy My grace as much as they are able.

-Who knows why, but I have always been willing to speak amongst man—it’s as if I can’t help Myself.
-And thus, people look upon Me as worthless, they always treat Me as something without value, they don’t treat Me as something to be respected.
-They don’t cherish Me, and they drag Me home at any time and then again throw Me out, “exposing” Me before the public.
+Who knows why, but I have always been willing to speak amongst man, as if I cannot help Myself.
+Thus, people look upon Me as worthless, and always treat Me as though I was worth even less than a copper penny; they do not treat Me as something to be respected.
+They do not cherish Me, and they drag Me home whenever they wish, and then again throw Me out, “exposing” Me before the public.
 I have the utmost loathing for man’s ignoble behavior, and thus I baldly say that man is without conscience.
-But people are intransigent, they take their “swords and spears” and do battle with Me, saying that My words are at odds with actual conditions, saying that I vilify them—but I do not wreak retribution upon them as a result of their violent behavior.
-I merely use My truths to win people over, to make them feel ashamed of themselves, after which they silently retreat.
+But people are intransigent; they take their “swords and spears” and do battle with Me, saying that My words are at odds with reality, saying that I vilify them—but I do not wreak retribution upon them as a result of their violent behavior.
+I merely use My truths to win people over and to make them feel ashamed of themselves, after which they silently retreat.
 I do not compete with man, for there is no benefit in that.
-I will abide by My duty, and I hope that man can also abide by his duty, and not act against Me.
-Wouldn’t it be better to get along peacefully like this?
+I will abide by My duty, and I hope that man can also abide by his and not act against Me.
+Would it not be better to get along peacefully in this way?
 Why hurt our relationship?
-We’ve gotten along all these years—what need is there to cause trouble for both of us?
-Wouldn’t that be of no benefit to either of our reputations?
+We have gotten along all these years—what need is there to cause trouble for both of us?
+Would that not be totally without benefit to either of our reputations?
 Ours is a years-long “old friendship,” an “old acquaintance”—what need is there to part on acrimonious terms?
-Is there benefit to this?
-I hope people pay attention to the impact, that they know what’s good for them.
-My attitude toward man today is sufficient for a life’s discussion by man—why do people always fail to recognize My kindness?
+Would it be good to do so?
+I hope people pay attention to the impact, that they know what is good for them.
+My attitude toward man today is sufficient for a lifetime of his discussion—why do people always fail to recognize My kindness?
 Is it because they lack the powers of expression?
-Do they lack the sufficient vocabulary?
+Do they lack sufficient vocabulary?
 Why are they always lost for words?
 Who is ignorant of how I conduct Myself?
-People are perfectly aware of My doings.
-It’s just they always like to take advantage of others, so they’re never willing to put aside their own interests; if a single word touches upon their own interests, they refuse to let up until they’ve gained the upper hand—and what’s the point in that?
-Instead of competing over how much they can give, people compete over how much they can get.
-Though there is no enjoyment in their status, they cherish it very much, and even regard it as a priceless treasure—and so they’d rather endure My chastisement than give up the blessings of status.
+People are perfectly aware of My doings—it is only that they always like to take advantage of others, so they are never willing to put aside their own interests.
+If a phrase touches upon their own interests, they refuse to relax until they have gained the upper hand—and what is the point in that?
+People cannot compete over what they can contribute, but struggle over what they can obtain.
+Though there is no enjoyment in their status, they cherish it very much, even regarding it as a priceless treasure—and so they would rather endure My chastisement than give up the blessings of status.
 People think too highly of themselves, and thus are never willing to put themselves aside.
-Perhaps there are some small inaccuracies in My evaluation of man, or maybe it fits just right—but in sum, My hope is that people take this as a warning.
+Perhaps there are some small inaccuracies in My evaluation of man, or perhaps I have put on him a label that is neither harsh nor lenient, but, in sum, My hope is that people take this as a warning.

 May 21, 1992